JasonGlazer/createRulesetProjectDescription/docs/lessons_learned.rst

 https://github.com/JasonGlazer/createRulesetModelDescription

-Overall, the project was successful in demonstrating that an output file could be generated that is consistent with the draft ruleset model description (RMD) schema defined for ASHRAE 229 here:
+Overall, the project was successful in demonstrating that an output file could be generated that is consistent with the draft ruleset project description (RPD) schema defined for ASHRAE 229 here:

 https://github.com/open229/ruleset-model-description-schema